568875138/assemblyline/docs/build_vm_base_disk_windows_2k8.md

 ### Remove temporary disk

-Now that the virtio drivers are installed.
-We can switch our IDE Disk to VirtIO for better performance.
+Now that the virtio drivers are installed, we can switch our IDE Disk to VirtIO for better performance.

     In virt-manager Click 'Disk 1'
        Select advanced options: